sseanik/python-cheatsheet-1531/README.md

 ```

 ### List Slicing
-A powerful extension on 'indexing' an array/list
+A powerful extension on 'indexing' a list
 ```python
 output = [0, 1, 2, 3, 4, 5]